ClearStepsCLEARSTEPS AI

 Displacement

 Observation: Blue colour of CuSO₄ fades.
-Iron nail turns reddish-brown (copper deposits).
+Iron nail turns reddish-brown as copper deposits on it.

 💡